emicklei/gmig/README.md

 The `undo` section typically has an ordered list of gcloud commands that deletes the same resources (in reverse order if relevant).
 Each command in each section can use the following environment variables: `$PROJECT`,`$REGION`,`$ZONE` and any additional environment variables populated from the target configuration (see `env` section in the configuration below).

+## State

-Information about the last applied change to a project is stored as a Google Storage Bucket object.
+Information about the last applied migration to a project is stored as a Google Storage Bucket object.
+Therefore, usage of this tool requires you to have create a Bucket and set the permissions (Storage Writer) accordingly.
+To view the current state of your infrastructure related to each migration, you can add another section to the YAML file:

+    # add loadrunner service account

+    do:
+    - gcloud iam service-accounts create loadrunner --display-name "LoadRunner"
+    undo:
+    - gcloud iam service-accounts delete loadrunner
+    view:
+    - gcloud iam service-accounts describe loadrunner

+and use the `view` subcommand.

 ## Help